 UVB rays make up around 5% of the sun’s rays, and while they don’t penetrate our skin as deeply as UVA, they can cause significant damage to our skin, including redness, sunburn, and skin cancer.
 We use sunscreen and wear sunglasses to protect our eyes and skin from both UVA and UVB rays.

-Christie CounterAct products with patented Care222 technology are not for use as or for medical devices or for use on humans or animals or to disinfect medical devices.
+Christie CounterAct products with patented Care222 technology are not medical devices and are not to be used as or for medical devices.

 Professional installation is recommended for Christie CounterAct products.